 - The other end of this hose should be connected to a pressurized fresh water source (such as a faucet or spigot).
 You should use a non-toxic drinking water hose dedicated only to supplying fresh water to the vehicle. - 2.
 Turn ON the water at the water source.
 Open the cold water supply faucets to bleed air from the water lines.
+When the water lines are nearly full, you n ter lines.
 When the water lines are nearly full, you may experience some "air pockets."
 Allow these to escape before closing the cold water supply faucets.